asanoic/catwalk/README.md

 ```
 you might need change a little bit for you local boost install folder.

+boost 1.75 is required for new JSON support.

+Catwalk can be built using GCC (Linux/Windows(MinGW-w64)), you might need change a little of other compilers

 ## Not a benchmark
 My PC is pretty old, it is [Mac-mini late 2012 I5](https://support.apple.com/kb/sp659?locale=en_US), when I use Catwalk, the [Apache Bench](https://httpd.apache.org/docs/2.4/programs/ab.html)
 ```